gabrielinaciodemello/generator-gmdotnetrest/README.md

 This generator is used to create a basic REST api project, and add new domain entities to the project from a Json file.
 When new domain entity is added, the generator create all the necerary classes to manage and validate requests for /api/entity-name (GET, POST, PUT and DELETE).

-The basic generated project uses:
+The basic project generated uses:

 [MongoDB C# Driver](https://github.com/mongodb/mongo-csharp-driver#readme) - For MongoDB database.

 [Fluent Validation](https://github.com/JeremySkinner/FluentValidation) - For entities validation rules.

 [System.IdentityModel.Tokens.Jwt](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet#readme) - For JWT Bearer authentication.

 # Create new project

-Install Yeoman
+Install Yeoman.
 - npm install yo -g

-Install generator
+Install generator.
 - npm install generator-gmdotnetrest -g

-Create new project
+Create new project.
 - mkdir GeneratorTest
 - cd GeneratorTest
 - yo gmdotnetrest

-Restore packages
+Restore packages.
 - dotnet restore

-Start MongoDB Server
+Start MongoDB Server.

-Start project
+Start project.
 - dotnet run
 - GET for "api/users" and receive 401 Unauthorized

-Create new User
+Create new User.
 - POST for "api/users  Body = { "Name": "User", "Email": "user@user.com", "Password":"12345" }"

-Do login
+Do login.
 - POST for "api/login Body = { "Email": "user@user.com", "Password":"12345" }" and receive a Token

-Make a request with authorization header
+Do a request with authorization header.
 - GET for "api/users Header = { "Authorization": "Bearer 'Token Received' }" and receive 200

 Have fun :)